princeton-ddss/tigerflow/docs/mkdocs/index.md

 **TigerFlow** is a Python framework that simplifies the creation and execution of data pipelines on Slurm-managed HPC clusters.
 It supports data pipelines where:

-- *Each task performs embarrassingly parallel file processing.* That is, files are processed independently of one another.
+- *Each task performs embarrassingly parallel, one-to-one file processing.* That is, each input file is transformed into a single output file independently of all other input files.
-- *The task dependency graph forms a rooted tree.* That is, there is a single root task, and every other task has exactly one parent.
+- *The task dependency graph forms a rooted tree.* That is, there is a single root task, and every other task depends on exactly one parent.

 Designed as a continuously running service with dynamic scaling, TigerFlow minimizes the need for users to manually plan and allocate resources in advance.